AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 -  LDAP/AD integration with OpenVPN for user authentication.

--  Support additional multi factor authentication: Google 2-step, DUO security and OKTA.
+-  Support additional multi factor authentication: DUO security and OKTA.

 -  Support user profile defined access policy for a dynamic access control to cloud resources.

--  Replace legacy VPC AWS VGW based VPN solution with CloudN for a central point of control and management.

 -  Connect to existing (legacy) VPC for peering with any CloudN controlled VPC/VNets.